-Before starting the design procedure of an electrical machine, design criteria such as power, phase number, supply voltage, frequency, desired efficiency, power factor, conductor current density, air gap flux density are specified.
+Before starting the electrical machine design procedure, design criteria such as power, phase number, supply voltage, frequency, desired efficiency, power factor, conductor current density, air gap flux density are specified.
 Then, the design process is initiated, and systematic revisions are performed by modifying design parameters on the motor model until design criteria are met.

-The design steps of an electrical machine can be given as follows [10].
+The steps of the electrical machine design can be given as follows [10].

-- Electrical design: Depending on given electrical design criteria, stator and rotor dimensions, slot numbers, winding type, coil dimensions and numbers, coil factors, motor connection type, etc., of electrical machine are determined. - Magnetic design: Depending on given design criteria, lamination saturation flux density and airgap flux density are determined.
-Depending on these values, stator and rotor teeth and yokes are designed. - Insulation design: The motor insulation design is performed to provide electrical safety by considering the motor operating temperature and the winding voltage. - Thermal design: Since the coil resistance increases when the temperature increases, thermal design has important effect on the motor efficiency.
+• Electrical design: Depending on given electrical design criteria, stator and rotor dimensions, slot numbers, winding type, coil dimensions and numbers, coil factors, motor connection type, etc., of electrical machine are determined.

+- Magnetic design: Depending on given design criteria, lamination saturation flux density and airgap flux density are determined.
+Depending on these values, stator and rotor teeth and yokes are designed. - Insulation design: Depending on the design criteria, motor insulation design is performed to provide electrical safety by considering motor operating temperature and winding voltage. - Thermal design: Since the coil resistance increases when the temperature increase, thermal design has important effect on the motor efficiency.
 Therefore, thermal design is performed to keep the motor at its desired operation temperature.
-In the thermal design, cooling type, cooling flow rate, ventilation ducts, etc., are determined. - Mechanical design: In mechanical design of the electrical machine, shaft design, bearing design, end bracket design and motor frame design are performed by considering critical working speed, noise and vibration of the electrical machine, tensile forces acting on shaft, moment of inertia, etc.
+In the thermal design, cooling type, cooling flow rate, ventilation ducts, etc., are determined. - Mechanical design: In mechanical design of the electrical machine, shaft design, bearing design, end bracket design and motor frame design are performed by considering critical working speed, noise and vibration of electrical machine, tensile forces acting on shaft, moment of inertia, etc.